Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9

 Fans still enjoyed the thud of Gronk’s thunderous spike after his first score.

-Tampa missed an opportunity to extend the lead when Brady’s 2-yard pass to offensive lineman Joe Haeg was knocked out of his hands by Anthony Hitchens in the end zone.
+Tampa missed an opportunity to extend the lead when Brady’s 2-yard pass to offensive lineman Joe Haeg was knocked out of his hands in the end zone.
 Ronald Jones was stopped short on consecutive carries as Arians stuck to his “No risk it, no biscuit” philosophy and went on fourth down.

 But the Chiefs didn’t gain any momentum off the stop.
 Instead, they made one costly mistake after another.